Boneless, skinless chicken breasts, or a mix of breasts and thighs, can be substituted for the chicken thighs, if you prefer.

 - Sour cream

-1 Combine the chicken, diced onions, and diced celery in the bowl of a slow cooker: If you're using chicken breasts, cut them into 2 or 3 large pieces.
+1 Combine the vegetables and chicken in the slow cooker: If you're using chicken breasts, cut them into 2 or 3 large pieces.

 2 Add the liquids and spices: Add the tomato puree, broth, garlic, and spices to the slow cooker.
 Stir to mix and coat the chicken and vegetables.
 (Note: Wait to add the beans, corn, and vinegar until the end of cooking.)